MelonKony/millmint/content/factbook/world/vekllei/_index.md

 ❀ Read more: <span class="smallicon">⏳</span> *[Timeline](/timeline/)*
 {{</note>}}

 Many Commonwealth republics have been inhabited for thousands of years, and have strong cultures and traditions that encompass many unique languages and faiths.
-The Kalina Isles and Oslola have archaeological evidence indicating settlement since at least 3000BC, and much of Oslolan and Kalan history has been recorded through poetry and [Sagas](/sagas/).
+The Kalina Isles and {{<link/oslola>}} have archaeological evidence indicating settlement since at least 3000BC, and much of Oslolan and Kalan history has been recorded through poetry and [Sagas](/sagas/).

 The Commonwealth of Oceans has precedence in the Oslolan Commonwealths that existed sporadically between 700 AD and 1600 AD.
 For this reason, the Vekllei Commonwealth is sometimes referred to as the "4th Commonwealth," a phrase that draws a direct connection between Vekllei and the Oslolan Commonwealths.[^4th]